gurvir-dhillon1/iracing-input-telemetry/README.md

 - Throttle (%) in green
 - Brake (%) in red

-Draggable overlay using the green bar above the graph
+Draggable using the green bar above the graph